isocroft/Radixx/CONTRIBUTING.md

 - Before you log any issue, please search through the already logged issues to see if the issue has been log hitherto.
 - That in the course of contrbuting ideas, addtional features (code) or bug fixes, you do so with mutual respect and decorum.
+- You should not use foul, insensitive and/or offensive language in communicating on the issue tracker/board.
+- Mansplaining is completely prohibited on the issue tracker/board and on gitter.
+Everyone should endeavour to keep things gender-neutral